The School for Good and Evil (film): Post-production

-Adaptation from source material

-Chainani said the film would be a "very different animal" from the book.
-Feig stated that he is "very against any movies where you have to know things before you go there".
-The crew members picked key moments from the novel, such as major plot points, character developments and fan-favourites, to adapt.
-Feig often consulted Chainani in these selections.
-When describing those decisions, the latter stated the former was highly aware of moments that resonated with the fans.
-The scenes were retrofitted so that they would still be unique from the books, but in a way that would hopefully please the fans.
-They often had to examine certain passages very closely to ensure they were not just recreating clichés.
-Chainani hoped for adaptation to represent the novel's spirit while "go[ing] to different places [and] surpris[ing] you when it can" instead of being a "boring old retread" of the book.
+Music

+The film's score was composed by Theodore Shapiro.

 Marketing

 Film marketer Lee Schroder served as The School for Good and Evil's publicist.
 In May 2021, three first-look images were posted on Washington, Theron and Feig's social medias, featuring the former two dressed in their respective roles.
 Hundreds of responses were posted on Twitter; many fans were impressed and conveyed desires for sequels.
 In June of that year, during Netflix's virtual fan event Geeked Week, the first teaser was released.
 It depicted a coven of witches walking towards the screen.
-Yahoo! writer Jacob Siegel considered it one of the "biggest announcements" of the event.
 The School for Good and Evil was announced as part of Netflix's 2022 film slate and appeared in a "movie preview" video.
 Washington and Theron are featured in their costumes, in addition to female characters fighting and a shot of the fantasy setting.

 In early June 2022, Netflix launched the film's teaser poster.
 That same month, a first-look teaser trailer for the film was released, while a panel featuring Wylie, Caruso, and the novel series' author Soman Chainani was held as part of Netflix's 2022 Geeked Week event.
 In late July 2022, the film's main poster was released.
 It highlights the schools' divide, with a split between the two that is emphasized through the color palettes.
 The following month, a novel tie-in was released, titled The School for Good and Evil: Movie Tie-in Edition.
-At the end of September, it appeared on bestseller lists by Canadian publications Toronto Star and The Globe and Mail—in categories of children and young adult, and juvenile respectively.
+At the end of September, it appeared on bestseller lists by Canadian publications Toronto Star and The Globe and Mail.